jbmusso/grex/README.md

 });
 ```

-When creating your client with grex.connect(), it is also possible to define a function in `options.fetched` to change the behavior of `query.fetch()`.
+When creating your client with grex.createClient(), it is also possible to define a function in `options.fetched` to change the behavior of `query.fetch()`.
 This is useful if you wish to automatically instantiate returned graph Elements with custom classes of your own.
 The default handlers only returns the `results` part of the `response`.

 ## API differences between Gremlin Groovy and Grex JavaScript